 Injection Drug Use

-Injection drug users have unique challenges because of additional social stigma, substantially increased risk for infectious diseases, the health consequences of IV drug use, and the addiction to the injection process itself.
+Injection drug users have unique challenges because of additional social stigma, substantially increased risk for infectious diseases, the health consequences of injection drug use, and the addiction to the injection process itself.
 Needle fixation is when people become addicted not only to the drug, but also to the ritual of drawing their drug up into a needle, and the act of injecting it.

 Heroin, cocaine, methamphetamines, prescription stimulants, and prescription opioids can be injected into the bloodstream through a vein.
 Users prefer discrete injection sites.
 Most users start by injecting in their forearms.
 When there is scarring, inflammation at the injection site, damaged or collapsed veins, lesions, or bruising, access to those veins becomes extremely painful or impossible.
 Users will move to other areas of the body such as neck, groin, hands, feet, or face.
 The more visible the injection site, the more likely a user is going to try to cover it up with clothing, make-up, or tattoos.
 The ability to identify track marks is one way to detect use.